According to Theresa May, in her article The shared Society, published on 8th January 2017:

 As recently as 1st February 2017 the United Nations Division for Social Policy and Development (DSPD), in partnership with Club de Madrid, held a high-level panel discussion - The role of the shared society as a strategy to reduce poverty.

-The Club de Madrid has produced an 84 page guide, which was published in 2015.
+The Club de Madrid has produced an 84 page guide, Local Government for Shared Societies, which was published in 2015.
 Ahmed Aboutaleb, Mayor of Rotterdam contributes on page 17.
 He attended the inaugural convening of the Global Parliament of Mayors in September 2016.

 The Club de Madrid online good practices guide lists the 10 Commitments to drive the establishment of a shared society.
 These are :-